ArctosDB/documentation-wiki/_documentation/parts.markdown

 `Coll_Object .
 Condition VARCHAR(255) not null`

-Condition is used for entries such as "broken" or "dissected."
-The following condition ratings apply specifically to parts with the "is_tissue" flag:
+Condition is free-text generalized with very limited metadata.
+It may be used used for entries such as "broken" or "dissected."

+The community recommends following condition ratings be used specifically to parts with the "is_tissue" flag:

 -   5 – The best tissues.
 These have gone from a freshly killed animal directly into liquid nitrogen.
 The animal should not have been dead